claytonjwong/reading/README.md

 * **right brain:** parallel processing of asbstract thoughts and ideas
 	* read chunks / phrases at a time as conceptualized ideas
 	* look for patterns of information simultaneously
-	* hollistic understanding of entire chunks of data as ideas or concepts
+	* holistic understanding of entire chunks of data as ideas or concepts

 The left brain and right brain have different personalities and see the world in different ways.
 But it is the partnership of this odd couple which allows us to make careful analyses and leaps of intuition.